codingforpleasure/customized-workspace/Ubuntu/useful-resources/pytorch.md

 * We combine all of the transformations together with `transform.Compose()`

+## Transpose Convolution, what is it?

+Transpose Convolution are upscaler, used for Encoder-Decoder architectures as "Decomprossor"

 ## Dataloader

 The dataloader gives us access to the dataset, and gives us query capabilties,